Ride-The-Lightning/c-lightning-REST/README.md

 - decodepay (/v1/pay/decodePay) - Decode the bolt11 invoice

 ### Invoice
-- invoice (/v1/invoice/genInvoice) - Generates a bolt11 invoice provided Amount in msat, label, description, expiry in seconds (optional)
+- invoice (/v1/invoice/genInvoice) - Generates a bolt11 invoice provided amount in msat, label, description, expiry in seconds (optional)
+- listinvoices (/v1/invoice/listInvoices) - Lists the invoice on the node, for a {label} or all.

 PRs are welcome! :-)